ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport session.

-Implementing WT_MAX_DATA requires that the QUIC stack provide the WebTransport implementation with information about the final size of streams; see {{Section 4.5 of !RFC9000}}.
+Implementing WT_MAX_DATA requires that the QUIC stack provide the WebTransport implementation with information about the final size of streams; see {
+{Section 4.5 of !RFC9000}}.
+This allows both endpoints to agree on how much data was consumed by that stream, although the stream header exclusion above applies.

 The WT_DATA_BLOCKED capsule ({{WT_DATA_BLOCKED}}) can be sent to indicate that an endpoint was unable to send data due to a limit set by the WT_MAX_DATA